HARSHIKANT/Leetcode_Chrome_extension/README.md

-# Chrome-Extension-Base-Template
-This is a basic Chrome Extension base template for starting new projects off of initialized with a MIT license.
+# This Chrome Extension will add "AI HELP" button for the LEETCODE problems

 ## Features
-- ..
-- ..
-- ..
+- AI Help button on leetcode
+- No direct code will be given
+- AI Help button will give you chat based interface on Leetcode

 ## Author
-First Last
+Harshikant Dubey
 - [Author Website]()
 - [Author Github]()
 - [Project Repository]()